LeeT27/Education-Project/README.md

 ###### Finished "Learn CSS Flexbox by Building a Photo Gallery"
 ## 9/26-9/29: Front end learning final
 ###### Goal for this week: Finish two more lessons and then get started with the project next week!
+### 10/1 update:
+###### Finished "Learn Responsive Design By Building a Piano" and "Learn CSS Animation by Building a Ferris Wheel".
+I am officially done with the front end learning phase and will begin building the website over the course of next month :)